Not Long Now

 Encouraging enough that I overcame the urge to withdraw back into my room and instead set about tiptoeing into the darkness.
 I oriented myself using other lamps mounted at intervals to the outer wall, supplying just barely enough illumination to navigate by.

 As I crept down the hall I heard long, low groans.
 The structure itself, I assumed.
-Shifting and shuddering as it gently sways in the wind.
-I soon noticed other faint noises accompanying it, like the rattle of pipes carrying water to cool mining equipment or whatever else, the distant clankety clank of a chain transferring motion from one gear to the next, and the throbbing of unseen pistons.
+Shifting and shuddering as it gently sway in the wind.
+I soon noticed other faint noises accompanying it, like the hiss of pipes carrying water to cool mining equipment or whatever else, the distant clankety clank of a chain transferring motion from one gear to the next, and the throbbing of unseen pistons.

 I imagined the various components were speaking to one another.
 Engaged in lively argument about whose burden was the worst, complaining of damage in need of repair and so forth.
 It all slowly merged into monotonous background ambiance.
 I soon felt as Jonah within the belly of the whale, listening to the beat of its heart, blood coursing through its veins and so on.